kokkos/kokkos-core-wiki/View.md

 * `T` must have a default constructor and destructor.
 * `T` must not have virtual methods.
-* `T`'s default constructor and destructor must not allocate data, and must be thread safe.
+* `T`'s default constructor and destructor must not allocate or deallocate data, and must be thread safe.
 * `T`'s assignment operators as well as its default constructor and deconstructor must be marked with the `KOKKOS_INLINE_FUNCTION` or `KOKKOS_FUNCTION` macro.

 All restrictions but the first come from the requirement that `View<T*>` work with every execution and memory space, including those that use CUDA.
 The constructor of `View<T*>` does not just allocate memory; it also initializes the allocation by iterating over it using a `Kokkos::parallel_for`, and invoking `T`'s default constructor for each entry.
 If the View's execution space is `Cuda`, then that means `T`'s default constructor needs to be correct to call on device.
 Keep in mind that the semantics of the resulting `View` are a combination of the `Views 'view'` semantics and the behavior of the element type.

+The requirement that the destructor of `T` not deallocate memory technically disallows `T` being a managed View, or a structure which directly or indirectly contains a managed View.
+In extreme cases we do allow users to have managed Views in their type `T`, so long as a non-parallel loop is used to safely deallocate the Views contained in each `T` prior to the deallocation of the `View<T>` itself.
+This can be done by assigning to each contained View a default-constructed View of the same type.
+Having managed Views in `T` is not recommended.

 Finally, note that virtual functions are technically allowed, but calling them is subject to further restrictions; developers should consult the discussions in Chapter 13, Kokkos and Virtual Functions (under development).